IchanP/L3-DateConverter/tests/testspecification.md

 #### Test Steps

-1. Select the Kõki Calendar to convert from
+2. Select the Kõki Calendar to convert from
-2. Select the Japanese Era Calendar to convert to
+3. Select the Japanese Era Calendar to convert to
-3. In the input field type "TestCase 9 2660/12/25 TestCase 9"
+4. In the input field type "TestCase 9 2660/12/25 TestCase 9"
-4. Press Convert
+5. Press Convert

 #### Expected

 In the unselectable input field "Heisei 13" is rendered.

-## TC10 User should be able to convert from Western Calendar types using many different formats
+## TC10 User should be able to convert from Western Calendar types using many different formats using the Big Text Converter

 #### Connected Issue